Increase treeview pager limit setting from 1,000 to a max value of 10,000

 After the change clear the cached value by doing

 symfony cc and restarting the php-fpm and memcached (if used) services.

-#11 Updated by Dan Gillean 4 months ago
+#11 Updated by Dan Gillean almost 2 years ago

 - File biggar-photo-collection.csv added